Mikey and Nicky: Production

 The film's original $1.6 million budget grew to $2.2 million, causing original producers Palomar Pictures and distributor Twentieth Century-Fox Film Corporation to drop the project.
-May had agreed to deduct any over-budget costs from her salary in exchange for final cut privilege.
-Paramount picked up the film, with studio President Frank Yablans forming "an ironclad deal" with May for a $1.8 million budget; the agreement also stipulated that the completed film must be delivered to the studio no later than June 1, 1974.
+Elaine May had agreed to deduct any over-budget costs from her salary in exchange for final cut privilege.
+Paramount picked up the film, with studio president Frank Yablans forming "an ironclad deal" with May for a $1.8 million budget; the agreement also stipulated that the completed film must be delivered to the studio no later than June 1, 1974.
+May originally cast Yablans as a gangster, but Charles Bluhdorn, the chairman of parent company Gulf+Western, was not amused, and demanded that she recast.
 Principal photography (which took place at night) began in Philadelphia in May 1973, lasting through August, and continued in Los Angeles from January to March 1974.
-By the time production wrapped, the budget had grown to nearly $4.3 million.
-Due to May missing the film's delivery date, litigation between her and Paramount began in 1975, with the studio gaining possession of the film and negating May's final cut privilege.

 The shoot lasted 110 days of filming in both Philadelphia and Los Angeles, leading towards 1.5 million feet of film being used, almost three times as much as was shot for Gone with the Wind.
 The film was prolonged further with nearly 2 years of editing due to lawsuits between May and Paramount.
-By using three cameras that she sometimes left running for hours, May captured spontaneous interaction between Falk and Cassavetes.
+By using three cameras that she sometimes left running for hours, May captured spontaneous interaction between Peter Falk and John Cassavetes.
 At one point, Cassavetes and Falk had both left the set and the cameras remained rolling for several minutes.
 A new camera operator said "Cut!" only to be immediately rebuked by May for usurping what is traditionally a director's command.
 He protested that the two actors had left the set.
 "Yes", replied May, "but they might come back".
+By the time production wrapped, the budget had grown to nearly $4.3 million.
+Due to May missing the film's delivery date, litigation between her and Paramount began in 1975, with the studio gaining possession of the film and negating May's final cut privilege.